coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 points of Constitution; the ability drain persists until you can restore your natural anatomy (by means of *regenerate* or a similar effect).

-When this power's duration expires, the grafted weapon falls to the ground and your hand returns.
+When this power’s duration expires, the grafted weapon falls to the ground and your hand returns.

 ## Grease, Psionic